Kevyson: Santos

 On 26 March 2022, Kevyson signed for Santos, being initially assigned to the under-20 squad.
 On 2 September, he renewed his contract with the club until December 2026.

 Kevyson made his professional debut on 29 June 2023, starting in a 0–0 home draw against Blooming for the year's Copa Sudamericana, as both sides were already eliminated.
 He made his Série A debut three days later, coming on as a half-time substitute for Gabriel Inocêncio in a 3–0 away defeat to Cuiabá.

 On 4 February 2024, after replacing Felipe Jonatan at half-time in a 2–0 Campeonato Paulista home win over Guarani, Kevyson was himself substituted off the field after just four minutes; it was later confirmed that he had suffered a knee injury, being sidelined for several months.
 He spent nine months sidelined, returning to action in November with the under-23 team.

 On 25 April 2025, Kevyson renewed his contract until the end of 2027.

 Loan to Sport Recife

 On 11 July 2025, Kevyson was announced at fellow top tier side Sport Recife on loan until the end of the year.

+Loan to Ponte Preta

+On 28 January 2026, Kevyson was loaned to Ponte Preta until the end of the season.